 An example makes this easier to understand

-Let's say you start a new job in July 2018, and become eligible for your employer's health plan in September.
+Let's say you started a new job in July 2019, and become eligible for your employer's health plan in September.
 Your employer offers an HDHP and you enroll in it as a single employee.

 As far as the IRS is concerned, as long as you're HSA-eligible as of December 1, they'll let you make the full-year HSA contribution, but the testing period applies.
 This is called the "last month" rule, because you have to be HSA-eligible as of the first day of the last month of the tax year in order to make the full-year HSA contribution.

-Alternatively, you can just prorate your contribution for 2018: You're covered under an HDHP for five months (September to December) in 2018, so you can contribute 5/12 of the total contribution limit for 2018, which in this case, works out to $1,437.50.
+Alternatively, you can just prorate your contribution for 2019: You're covered under an HDHP for five months (September to December) in 2019, so you can contribute 5/12 of the total contribution limit for 2019.

 So which option should you pick?